 New carrel reservations must be made in person at the Information Desk or following the procedures for the carrel lottery.

-Note: Three carrels are exempt from the standard reservation system.
-168 on the third floor is reserved for the use of those using state materials because there is no nearby table seating.
+Note: Two carrels are exempt from the standard reservation system.
 Carrels 58 on the second floor and 123 on the third floor are designed with a higher table height for people using wheelchairs.
-Law students using wheelchairs may reserve the accessible carrels by speaking to Mary Anne Sulentic.
+Law students using wheelchairs may reserve the accessible carrels by speaking to full-time staff at the Library Information Desk.
 If we have enough accessible carrels for all law students using wheelchairs, no tiered reservations apply.
 If we have fewer accessible carrels than law students using wheelchairs who want a carrel, these carrels will be reserved using a tiered approach, as described in the first paragraph of this policy.